 Arizona Paralegal Schools

-Arizona paralegal schools offer aspiring paralegals the ability to work in the legal field with a position that offers strong opportunities for growth.
-Job growth is excellent for individuals who acquire a paralegal degree in Arizona, with positions opening at a rate much higher than the national average.
-Furthermore, the Bureau of Economic Analysis reported that in the area of Professional and Business Services, which includes Legal Services, Arizona grew 6.1% between 2012 and 2013, much higher than the national average of 3.5% for the same period.1
+Arizona paralegal schools offer aspiring paralegals the training needed to work in the legal field in a position that offers strong opportunities for career advancement.
+Job growth is excellent for individuals who acquire a paralegal degree in Arizona, with job growth in the state projected to reach 23.5% through 2024 – much higher than the national average for paralegals and legal assistants, projected at 8%.1,2 The US Bureau of Labor Statistics reports that as of May 2015, the average salary for paralegals in Arizona was $52,880, with 4,950 working in the state.3

 How to Become a Paralegal in Arizona

-Even though a formal education may not be required to get a paralegal job here, it certainly helps.
+Even though a formal education may not be required by all employers to get a paralegal job in Arizona, it certainly helps.
 With the coming expected increase in job openings in the field, those who have a degree or certificate in paralegal studies will have an edge over those with no experience or education.

 Arizona Paralegal Salary and Job Outlook

-The average salary for Arizona paralegals in Arizona in 2014 was $49,390.2 This is in line with the national average for paralegals in the same year, which was $51,840.2 With the recent years’ downturn in the economy, it means good news for those looking to become a paralegal in Arizona.
-As law firms are downsizing and striving to become more efficient, they are hiring more assistants and giving increasing responsibility to paralegals.
-Projections Central predicts that paralegal and legal assistant jobs in Arizona will increase by about 28% between 2012 and 2022, which is the seventh highest rate of all states and much higher than the national rate for paralegals of 16%.3 Good salaries and the strong outlook for Arizona paralegals make it one of the most financially rewarding career options in the state, according to the Bureau of Labor Statistics.2
+The average salary for Arizona paralegals in 2015 was $52,880.3 This is slightly above the national average for paralegals in the same year, which was $48,810, good news for those looking to become a paralegal in Arizona.2 As law firms strive to become more efficient, they are hiring more assistants and giving increasing responsibility to paralegals.
+Projections Central predicts that paralegal and legal assistant jobs in Arizona will increase by about 28% between 2014 and 2024.1 Good salaries and the strong outlook for Arizona paralegals make this a potentially financially rewarding career option.

 Top Law Firms for Paralegal Graduates in Arizona

 Nussbaum Gillis & Dinner, P.C. is widely regarded as one of the best law firms in Arizona thanks to a client-centered approach that combines the best qualities of a national firm with the focus on personal attention of a boutique firm.
-NGD has tripled in size in just three years, leading to an aggressive recruiting strategy for attorneys and paralegal staff to fuel its expansion.
-Snell & Wilmer is one of the largest full service law firms in the Western US, with offices across the western US and Mexico.
-Its Phoenix and Tucson offices are centrally located, and continually recruit for support staff as Snell & Wilmer expands through its own cash flow.
-Phillips Law Group is among the largest consumer law firms in Arizona, and is headquartered in Phoenix.
+NGD tripled in size in just three years, leading to an aggressive recruiting strategy for attorneys and paralegal staff to fuel its expansion.
+Snell & Wilmer is one of the largest full service law firms in the Western US, with offices across the Western US and Mexico.
+Its Phoenix and Tucson offices are centrally located and continually recruit for support staff as Snell & Wilmer expands.
+Phillips Law Group is among the largest consumer law firms in Arizona and is headquartered in Phoenix.
 Phillips Law Group works in virtually all areas of consumer litigation, and paralegals at the firm support recognized attorneys with years of experience in their fields.